Connect with us

 North Shelby Library director Kate Etheredge announced her resignation Monday after a year of controversy at the library that ended in a takeover of the board by the Shelby County State Legislative Delegation.

-Etheredge, who served 15 years at the library, is taking a new job to direct the Homewood Public Library.
+Etheredge, who served 15 years at the library, is taking a new job to be assistant director at the Homewood Public Library.

 The controversy at the North Shelby Library began last year after some residents took issue with an LGBTQ+ pride display at the library.